ahmedQassedd/Google-Maps-App/README.md

 # Google Maps App

-### Quick Click It's an app to get your current location and search for any place then get directions
+### This app serves as a sophisticated location and search tool, enabling users to pinpoint their current location and explore other destinations, while providing detailed directions, time, and distance between them.

 <p align="left" width="100%">